 Pea protein isolate, expeller pressed canola oil, refined coconut oil, water, yeast extract, maltodextrin, natural flavors, gum arabic, sunflower oil, salt, succinic acid, acetic acid, non-gmo modified food starch, cellulose from bamboo, methylcellulose, potato starch, beet juice extract (for color), ascorbic acid (to maintain color), annatto extract (for color), citrus fruit extract (to maintain quality), vegetable glycerin.

 Pea protein as already discussed is the primary ingredient The second most prevalent ingredient is “expeller pressed” canola oil.
 Canola seeds can be pressed several ways.
 They can be cold pressed or expeller pressed.
 The seed oil can also be extracted with hexane.
 Hexane extracts the most oil.
 Hexane has some issues (short term exposure can cause dizziness and nausea while chronic exposure can damage one’s nervous system) , and hexane extraction is a longer process as shown in this video “How is it made- Canola Oil.”
 Expeller pressing with heat extracts more oil than the cold pressed method done at a lower temperature.
 Heat is a bit problematic.
 Seed oils like canola, soy bean, corn and sunflower oil are all polyunsaturated fats.
-This means that there are multiple single bonds between the carbon atoms bonded together to form the fatty acid.
-With saturated fats, the carbon atoms are connected by double bonds.
-Saturated fats are thus more stable than polyunsaturated fats since double bonds are stronger than single bonds.
-When polyunsaturated fats are heated during the extraction of the oil or during cooking the single bonds break and the oils form plant sterol oxidation product [POPS].
+Saturated fats are more stable than polyunsaturated fats.
+When polyunsaturated fats are heated during the extraction of the oil or during cooking the bonds break and the oils form plant sterol oxidation product [POPS].
 These POPS effect membrane functioning and cause inflammation, thus they have been connected to arteriosclerosis (Vanmierlo et al, 2012).
 The ninth listed ingredient, sunflower oil, has similar issues.
 From a health perspective, oxidized extracted oil, that’s also heated to cook really isn’t a better alternative to naturally occurring saturated fats that are more stable when exposed to heat.

 Or, in other words, using heat extracted expeller pressed canola in a product that’s heated in a pan isn’t exactly an healthier alternative to the real product which, in this case, is beef.
 Nina Teicholz, author of The Big fat Surprise, provides an interesting overview of the science that’s the basis for many of the health concern issues related to meat in this video, Red Meat and Health.